 We have achieved the Wellbeing Award for Schools (WAS) which aims to promote positive social and emotional wellbeing, mental health and wellness for pupils and staff in schools.
 Through our work on this we opened up our offer to involve representatives from all areas of our school community to be critical friends and partner with us on this journey.
 Mental health and well-being is still a very private or even taboo subject for many people.
 Our school aims to always be a place where both adults and pupils feel comfortable discussing their own wellbeing, confident in knowing what they can do to support their own wellbeing and able to reach out in times of need by providing support and signposting.

 We are constantly investigating new ways of improving how we support children and the community we serve.
 As part of this process, we are engaging with the wider trust, and through the development of the Community Academies Trust Student Mental Health and Wellbeing Provision Offer we have been key in developing and agreeing an offer for all schools within the trust, at universal, targeted and specialist help levels.
 This year we have welcomed a play therapy provsion as part of our specialist offer and will be assessing the impact of this throughout the year.

 Views and opinions of our children:

 In our school, we learn about how important it is to talk about our feelings and emotions.

 'We talk about our ‘Early Warning’ signs and have lessons about our network so we know who we can speak to.'

 'We have assemblies and sometimes visitors come in and help us like the school nurse and the power of one people.'

 'The lessons help me understand and manage my feelings.'

-'Some children go out and Mrs Spies helps them or we can use our worry box.'
+'Some children go out and teachers help them or we can use our worry box.'